 The tents themselves are quite large and are comprised of a bedroom and a bathroom.
 The room we stayed in had a lovely 4-poster bed and an assortment of wooden furniture.
 The bathroom is open to the sky but a net on the roof keeps out leaves, mosquitoes and other insects.

 Each tent has air-conditioning but a table air cooler is also provided; useful during the warm afternoons.
-When it comes to amenities, the tents come with an electric kettle, satches of tea/coffee and biscuits.
+When it comes to amenities, the tents come with an electric kettle, tea/coffee and biscuits.
 The bathroom is stocked with shower gel, shampoo, body lotion and bath towels.
 However, personal items such as a toothbrush/toothpaste are not, so remember to carry your own.
 Swimming towels are available at the pool side.

 If digital detox isn’t your thing, each tent comes equipped with Wi-Fi, a smart TV and cable services.
 Being situated on the Alibaug-Rewas main road, most cellular networks have decent coverage around the property too.